mathewlowry/myhub-gpt/newsletter/Building energy in Vancouver.md

 ## Three good explainers

-If you're still getting up to speed, you might enjoy:
+Talking of explainers - if you're still getting up to speed, you might enjoy:

 - [Share Where?](https://connectedplaces.online/reports/fr156-share-where/) Laurens Hof uses Mastodon's new Share button to explore protocol ownership, showing how "_The fediverse built its federation layer on an open standard, but left the client layer to be captured by its dominant provider"_.
 That dominant provider is Mastodon, and "_The more tools and integrations that get built on top ... the deeper the lock-in becomes._"
 - [Practical Decentralization](https://www.pfrazee.com/blog/practical-decentralization), where Bluesky CTO Paul Frazee clears up confusion surrounding Atproto, ActivityPub and Nostr.
 I particularly like how he introduces [Information Civics](https://github.com/pfrazee/infocivics), the practice of balancing ideological aims with the need to produce usable software: "_Good protocol design requires balancing the tensions of ideology and practicality."_